sylabs/singularity-userdocs/new.rst

   - A new ``singularity overlay seal`` command converts a writable overlay inside an OCI-SIF image into a read-only squashfs layer.
 This seals changes made to the image via the overlay, so that they are permanent.

+- OCI-SIF data containers provide a way to package reference data into an OCI-SIF file that can be distributed alongside application containers.
+See :ref:`sec:data-containers`.

+    - A new ``singularity data package`` command allows files and directories to be packaged into an OCI-SIF data container.
+    - A new ``--data <data container>:<dest>`` flag for OCI-Mode allows the contents of a data container to be made available at ``<dest>`` inside an application container.

 *******
 Runtime